latent-to/developer-docs/docs/concepts/address-poisoning-scams.md

 # Address Poisoning Scams: Protect Your Wallet

-Address poisoning is one of the most successful cryptocurrency scams, with over **$83 million stolen** from more than 6,600 victims on Ethereum and Binance Smart Chain alone.
-Because Bittensor uses similar wallet addresses, you need to know how to protect yourself.
+Address poisoning is one of the most successful cryptocurrency scams, with over $83 million stolen from more than 6,600 victims on Ethereum and Binance Smart Chain alone.
+Because Bittensor uses similar wallet addresses, users of Bittensor wallets should understand how to protect themselves.

 ## What is Address Poisoning?

-Address poisoning exploits a simple human weakness: **we're all busy, and long wallet addresses are hard to read**.
+Address poisoning exploits a simple human weakness: long wallet addresses are hard to read.

 Here's how the scam works:

-1. **You make a transaction** to a legitimate address (like `0x3b75...2712a`)
+1. You make a transaction to a legitimate address (like `0x3b75...2712a`)
-2. **The scammer generates a fake address** that looks very similar (like `0x3b75...2712b` or `0x3b74...2712a`)
+2. An attacker generates a fake address that looks very similar (like `0x3b75...2712b` or `0x3b74...2712a`)
-   - They do this by brute-force generating millions of private keys and checking the resulting addresses
+   - They do this by brute-force generating millions of private keys and checking for matches with target addresses
-   - When they find one that matches the first and last characters of your recipient's address, they keep it
+   - When they find one that matches the first and last characters of a target's address, they keep it
    - This is computationally expensive but profitable - it's called "vanity address generation"
-3. **Within minutes—often less than 20 minutes—the scammer "poisons" your transaction history** by sending you a tiny amount (or even zero) of tokens from their fake address
+3. Within minutes—often less than 20 minutes—the scammer "poisons" your transaction history by sending you a tiny amount (or even zero) of tokens from their fake address
-4. **Later, when you're in a hurry**, you copy an address from your recent transactions or wallet history
+4. Later, when you're in a hurry, you copy an address from your recent transactions or wallet history
-5. **You accidentally send funds to the scammer's lookalike address** instead of your intended recipient
+5. You accidentally send funds to the scammer's lookalike address instead of your intended recipient

 The transactions are irreversible.
 Your funds are gone.

 ## Why This Scam Works

-This isn't about technical sophistication—it's about **social engineering**:
+This isn't about technical sophistication—it's about social engineering:

-- **We're all busy**: You don't have time to verify every character in a 40-character address
+- We're all busy: You don't have time to verify every character in a 40-character address
-- **We rely on patterns**: Most wallet apps only show the first and last few characters (like `0x3b75...2712a`)
+- We rely on patterns: Most wallet apps only show the first and last few characters (like `0x3b75...2712a`)
-- **We trust our history**: If an address appears in your recent transactions, it feels legitimate
+- We trust our history: If an address appears in your recent transactions, it feels legitimate
-- **One mistake is enough**: Unlike traditional phishing, this scam only requires one moment of inattention
+- One mistake is enough: Unlike traditional phishing, this scam only requires one moment of inattention
-- **Competition makes it worse**: Research shows that in 79% of successful attacks, multiple scammer groups were competing to trick the same victim—flooding their transaction history with lookalike addresses

 ### Who's Most at Risk?

 Research shows that scammers don't attack randomly.
 They specifically target users who:

-- **Have high balances**: Victims targeted had significantly more funds than average users
+- Have high balances: Victims targeted had significantly more funds than average users
-- **Are very active**: Users making frequent transactions are attacked more often
+- Are very active: Users making frequent transactions are attacked more often
-- **Make large transfers**: The bigger your typical transaction, the more likely you are to be targeted
+- Make large transfers: The bigger your typical transaction, the more likely you are to be targeted
-- **Use centralized exchanges**: Many attackers generate fake addresses mimicking exchange deposit addresses
+- Use centralized exchanges: Many attackers generate fake addresses mimicking exchange deposit addresses

-**If you're an active Bittensor participant**—staking, delegating, validating, or mining—**you are likely in the high-risk category**.
+If you're an active Bittensor participant—staking, delegating, validating, or mining—you are likely in the high-risk category.

 ## What Makes Bittensor Vulnerable?